Noweisri/Real-Estate-Prices-Prediction/README.md

   - Lasso <sub>MAE = 667 , RMSE = 2482</sub>
     Lasso is a linear regression model that estimates sparse coefficients.

-  - RandomForest | MAE = 986 | RMSE = 2168
+  - RandomForest <sub>MAE = 986 | RMSE = 2168</sub>
 Random forest is a commonly used machine learning algorithm that combines the output of multiple decision trees to reach a single result1.
 It is an ensemble method, meaning that a random forest model is made up of a large number of small decision trees, called estimators, which each produce their own predictions

 ## Dataset

 ### About the dataset
 The Dataset is about Real-Estate Land Prices in Saudi Arabia.

 ### Dataset Description
 -Number of features: 8 Features/Columns